-Suzy Kendall (pseudonym of Frieda Harrison), was born on 1 January 1937 in Belper (England).
+Biographical note Suzy Kendall was born on 1 January 1937 in Belper (England).
 Her family is involved in interior decoration with a shop in Belper, at the beginning of King Street, opposite the hotel Ritz.
 She study design and painting at the University of Derby, specializing in the textile and fashion sector.
 Then, she found employment at the British Celanese manufacturing industry.

-Before entering the entertainment world, although lacking any real training in this sense, she work as a model and at the age of 28, on the advice of her agent, she adopt the pseudonym of Suzy Kendall and debut in some British TV series, including the sci-fi R3 (1965), covering roles in the outline.
+Before entering the entertainment world, although lacking any real training in this sense, she work as a model and at the age of 28, on the advice of her agent, she adopt the pseudonym of Suzy Kendall and debut in some British TV series, including the sci-fi R3 (1965), covering little roles.

-In '65 she arrives at the cinema, with a small part, uncredited, in a movie of Agent 007 series Thunderball, by Terence Young, which immediately follows another secluded appearance in the film The Liquidator by Jack Cardiff, with Rod Taylor, a popular Australian actor with whom she will still have the opportunity to work.
+In 1965 she debuts on the silver screen as an extra in a movie of Agent 007 series, Thunderball, by Terence Young, which immediately follows another little appearance in the film The Liquidator by Jack Cardiff, with Rod Taylor, a popular Australian actor with whom she will still have the opportunity to work.

 On the subject of student rebellions is her following film: To Sir, with Love (1967), by James Clavell, a sort of English version of "Blackboard Jungle", thanks to which she has the possibility of supporting, with a more substantial role than usual, the American celebrity Sidney Poitier and to acquire a certain fame also at international level.

 This film will bring her closer to her first starring role, in a claustrophobic thriller that will anticipate some of the typical situations of Kubrick's masterpiece, "A Clockwork Orange", titled Peter Collinson's Penthouse (1967).
 The final result of the work will however leave the bitter in the actress's mouth, despite the appreciation shown by the public for its praiseworthy interpretation.
-Following is another film for Collinson, always starring, the social drama Up the Junction (1968), the second film version of the controversial novel by Nell Dunn.
+Following is another (and better) film for Collinson - always starring - the social drama Up the Junction (1968), the second film version of the controversial novel by Nell Dunn.

 In 1968 she married the English comedian and musician Dudley Moore, co-starring with her in a somewhat comical and typically British comedy: 30 is a dangerous age, Cynthia (1968) by Joseph McGrath.